Gongguan metro station: Station overview

-The two-level, underground station has an island platform and four exits.
+This two-level, underground station has an island platform and four exits.
 The washrooms are outside the entrance area.

 History

 Originally, two separate stations were planned: one to serve National Taiwan University and the other (to be named Gongguan station) at the junction of Roosevelt Road and Keelung Road.
-The two stations were later combined as one and moved to the present position where it began operation on 11 November 1999.
+The two stations were later combined as one and moved to the present location, where it began operation on 11 November 1999.

 Another accessible elevator is opened at exit 2 to serve the National Taiwan University community.
-It was completed after a year of construction on 16 June 2010.
+It was completed after a year of construction, on 16 June 2010.